 Set the blending to normal (or lighten, darken etc) and select a brush from the various brushes in the brushes panel and set the size, this can vary.
 Please don't ask me what the angle option does, I haven't found any details on the Adobe site nor have I ever got any meaningful result by changing it.

-Apply the pattern stamp / impressionist tool to your image and you will see the image be modified by the current brush stroke though overall (unless you set the color dynamics) the end result of your brush strokes will look very much like the original but with a slightly more painted look.
+Apply the tool to your image and you will see the image be modified by the current brush stroke though overall (unless you set the color dynamics) the end result of your brush strokes will look very much like the original but with a slightly more painted look.

 As you can vary the brushes in millions of ways so you can get a different image result from using a spiral source design as to a spot design or perhaps a scratchy rough design or perhaps a sharp custom shape image or a brush stroke modified by a visual effect or perhaps a gradient design limited by a selection.

-The impressionist brush strokes can be applied to the image using normal blending mode but you can also use the difference or darken etc or if you add the strokes as normal you can always change them or fade them by going to the edit menu and fade command and change the blending mode for the impressionist tool there.
+It can be applied to the image using normal blending mode but you can also use the difference or darken etc or if you add the strokes as normal you can always change them or fade them by going to the edit menu and fade command and change the blending mode and opacity between the original image and effect applied.

-Another option would be to apply the brush strokes from the impressionist tool to a new layer so go to the layer menu and new layer and then apply the strokes to that.
-You can then re-size the layer as well as delete it or duplicate it as well as apply effects to it to distort it or warp it and as a layer, you can combine with the original background image using different blending modes to create different impressionistic effects.
-You can also add styles such as layer styles or styles from your presets panel such as giving the impressionist brush stroke some depth via the bevel and emboss.
+Another option would be to apply the brush strokes to a new layer so go to the layer menu and new layer and then apply the strokes to that.
+You can then re-size the layer as well as delete it or duplicate it as well as apply effects to it to distort it or warp it and as a layer, you can combine with the original background image using different blending modes to create different effects.
+You can also add styles such as layer styles or styles from your presets panel such as giving the strokes some depth via the bevel and emboss.

 You can also use this with rasterized shapes and selections.
 Create a quick shape such as a circle and then go to the layer menu and rasterize the shape.
 Go to the select menu and load selection and use the transparency of the shape layer.
-You can now apply the impressionist tool brush strokes to the shape layer.
-You can remove the selection from the impressionist design and then perhaps apply a bevel or other effect to the newly created design layer filled with the impressionist image of the underlying image.
+You can now apply the strokes to the shape layer.
+You can remove the selection from the design and then perhaps apply a bevel or other effect to the newly created design layer filled with the stunning painted look.